 Spontaneous Disclosures are disclosures of intelligence or information made by the FIC to other combatting agencies or authorities.
-In the reporting period, the FIC disseminated 54 disclosures to LEAs.
-Further, the chart indicates that Namibia Revenue Agency (NamRA) received the highest number of disclosures overall.
-As indicated, most of the reports (IRDs) have been filed from NamPol and NamRA, equally such institutions have received the most SDs from the FIC for further analysis and action where necessary.
+In the reporting period, the FIC disseminated 81 disclosures to LEAs.
+Further, the chart indicates that Namibia Revenue Agency (NamRA) received the highest number of disclosures.
+Most of the reports (IRDs) have been filed from NamPol and NamRA, equally such institutions have received the most SDs from the FIC for further analysis and action where necessary.